zulip/zulip/templates/zerver/help/make-an-announcement.md

 !!! warn ""
-    **Note:** By default all users are subscribed to the `#announce` stream but users can unsubscribe from and mute the stream.
+    **Note:** By default all users are subscribed to the `#announce` stream, but users can unsubscribe from and mute the stream.
 This means that announcements, although organization-wide, will not reach users who have muted or unsubscribed from the `#announce` stream.